SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Evaluation

 In Figure~\ref{figure:ablation_study}, we show the performance of \name when replacing one component from the system.
 The experimental results indicate that the absence of any component in \name leads to performance degradation.
 In other words, all components contribute to the performance of \name.

-(1) Changing the expert selection strategy to gate-based (Gate based), a method to calculate expert importance score where experts with more tokens to inference have higher scores.
-The perplexity of \name is better than "Gate based" because the importance score obtained by \scheduler is more accurate via approximating the outputs of experts, instead of naively counting the number of tokens dispatched to each expert.
-Therefore, we choose the important experts that are more suitable for the current input samples.
+(1) \textbf{`Simple scheduling'}: change the scheduling in \name component, remove amortized updating component, and calculate expert importance score where experts with more tokens to inference have higher scores.
+The perplexity of \name is better than \textbf{`simple scheduling'} because the importance score obtained by our method is more accurate via approximating the outputs of experts, instead of simplely counting the number of tokens dispatched to each expert.

-(2) Changing the layer-wise expert distribution from unbalanced to even (Even).
-The perplexity of \name is superior to "Even" because the \planner allocates a higher number of important experts within the MoE layers.
-This allocation significantly impacts the model's performance to a greater extent.
-Therefore, under the same number of expert conditions, \name can achieve superior performance compared to the "Even" method.

-(3) Changing the search algorithm from genetic to random (Random search).
-The perplexity of \name is superior to "Random search" because the \planner utilizes genetic search to find the optimal configuration for \name from a large configuration space.
-In contrast, "Random search" cannot find a worse configuration than \name due to the suboptimal search process.
+(2) \textbf{`Simple planning'}: change the planning in \name component to \textbf{`simple planning'} and adopt an even \core distribution, meaning that each MoE layer has an equal number of \core, and then selects the best from these search spaces, where search space is very limited and does not encompass the optimal solution.
+The perplexity of \name is superior to \textbf{`simple planning'} because the memory planner utilizes genetic search to find the optimal configuration for \name from a large configuration space.
+In contrast, \textbf{`simple planning'} cannot find a worse configuration than \name due to the suboptimal search process.